OpenFn/fn-dhis2/README.md

 DHIS2
 -----------------
 DHIS 2 is a tool for collection, validation, analysis, and presentation of aggregate statistical data, tailored (but not limited) to integrated health information management activities.
 It is a generic tool rather than a pre-configured database application, with an open meta-data model and a flexible user interface that allows the user to design the contents of a specific information system without the need for programming.
-DHIS2 and upwards is a modular web-based software package built with free and open source Java frameworks.
+For this reason, the schema of every DHIS2 system, including the important `data elements` and `data sets` will be different.

 This adapter
 ----------------------